SalehAlbuga/azure-functions-swift/README.md

 ## **Deploying to Azure ☁️**

+There are 2 methods of deploying Swift Functions to Azure.

+### Container Functions

-Curently Swift Functions Tools do not provide a command to deploy to Azure.
-To deploy the Function App to Azure, you need to build the provided docker image, push to a registry and set it in the Container Settings of the Function App.
+To deploy the Function App in a Container, you can either use the Functions Core Tool `func deploy` command, where it will build the image, push it to a registry and set it in the destination Function App or you can do that manually as shown below.

-Build the image
+Build the image (Dockerfile is provided when the project is created)
 ```bash
 docker build -t <imageTag> .
 ```